Skip to main content

 What Is a Family Nurse Practitioner?

 Many states recognize FNPs as primary care providers.
-According to the Kaiser Family Foundation, NPs can deliver 80 to 90 percent of the care that primary care physicians provide.
+According to the American Association of Nurse Practitioners (AANP), NPs can deliver a broad range of primary care services.
 For example, FNPs can:

 Like physicians, FNPs work in diverse settings.
 Medical offices, hospitals, outpatient care centers, community health centers and long-term care facilities are just a few examples.